researchart/rose6icse/submissions/available/code-level-modelchecking/README.md

 branch: cbmc-viewer
 As of the time of this artifact, the commit was be88c82850952e057b56e03ba8c013415357a5cc

+For the reviewers' convenience, we have pre-built CBMC binaries for Windows 10, macOS, and Ubuntu 18.
+These binaries are located in the 'binaries' directory.

 ## Verify the proof results locally on your machine
 Follow the instructions in INSTALL.md